Many people are interested in whether CBD can serve as an alternative acne treatment.

 If you are one of the lucky ones, acne is just a faded memory of having zits during high school.
 For many others, unfortunately, teenage acne leaves scars not only in the mind but also on the face and body.
 If you are in the latter category, you have likely wondered how to have those nasty acne scars diminished, or perhaps you are still fighting acne inflammation.

-Understanding the root causes of any affliction is an important first step in fighting it, so before we explore whether or not CBD works for acne, we will discuss what causes it.
+Understanding the root causes of any affliction is an important first step in fighting it, so before we explore the relationship between CBD and acne, we will discuss what causes it.

 What is acne and what causes it?